tyzbit/numerifides/README.md

 7. The name reserved MUST NOT BE any combination of case for the name “NUMERIFIED” OR “NUMERIFIDE”.

-8. If the CLTV encumbrance on a numerifide expires, the numerifide MUST NOT BE TRUSTED.
+8. If the CSV encumbrance on a numerifide expires, the numerifide MUST NOT BE TRUSTED.

 9. If a numerifide is confirmed with 6 blocks of confirmation, it MUST BE TRUSTED IF NO OTHER RULE IS VIOLATED.